This post is a comprehensive guide on which is perhaps the right solution for you: Angular vs React vs Vue.

 Part 2: Community and development

-Now that you are familiar with the history and trends of each of these frameworks, we will look at the community to assess the development of these frameworks.
-We have already seen that for all of the frameworks, a major release has been shipped in the last four months, which indicates that development is going on in full swing.
+Now that you are familiar with the history and recent trends for each of these frameworks, we will look at the community to assess the development of these frameworks.
+We have already seen that for all of the frameworks, incremental releases have been shipped regularly over the past year, which indicates that development is going on in full swing.

-Let us look at Angular vs React vs Vue with respect to statistics on their GitHub repositories:
+Let us look at Angular vs React vs Vue with respect to statistics on their GitHub repositories (and note that the Vue numbers also include the separate Vue 3.0 repository):

 One possible explanation is that Vue is driven entirely by the open source community, whereas Angular and React have a significant share of Google and Facebook employees contributing to the repositories.